home-assistant/home-assistant.io/source/_docs/configuration/customizing-devices.markdown

 ## Customizing entities

+Devices can also be configured using configuration yaml files.
 By default, all of your devices will be visible and have a default icon determined by their domain.
-You can customize the look and feel of your front page by altering some of these parameters.
-This can be done by overriding attributes of specific entities.
+You can customize the look and feel of your front page by overriding attributes of specific entities.

+You can also use `customize` to associate arbitrary additional data with an entity.
+This can be referenced later in automations, scripts, etc.

 #### Possible values

+Below are some suggested values and an explanation of how they will be interpreted by the UI.

 {% configuration customize %}
 friendly_name: